nebrius/raspi-io/README.md

 });
 ```

 Also note that you will need to edit ```/etc/modprobe.d/i2c.conf``` in order to change the I2C baud rate from the default, if you need to.
+If you notice that behavior is unstable while trying to communicate with another microcontroller, try setting the baudrate to 10000 from the default 100000.
+This instability has been observed on the Arduino Nano before.

+Finally, if you try to access a device that doesn't exist, you will get an error stating ```EIO, i/o error``` (sorry it's not very descriptive).

 License
 =======